Run Trivia in 8 Steps

 Hint: Don’t overthink it.

 Choose a regular customer or bartender (or you!)
-Someone who your customers already know will make a GREAT host.
+Basically, select someone who your customers already know.

-Because our format is so simple, anyone who feels comfortable enough reading questions to a crowd can be a pub quiz host.
+Because our format is so simple, anyone who feels comfortable enough reading questions to a crowd can become a host (AKA: quizmaster 🧠)

 Banter and humor always help but just about anyone can host a successful pub quiz thanks to our easy-to-use format and our fact-checked questions.